MrYsLab/telemetrix-esp32/docs/index.md

 The **_telemetrix-esp32_** project allows you to access ESP32 devices over WI-FI or BLE using Python scripts.

-The project consists of two Python client APIs, one
+The project consists of two Python client APIs.
+One supports a threaded model for both BLE and WIFI, and the other supports a Python asyncio model.

+On the server side, there are separate BLE and WIFI versions.

 You may choose to use a Python API that uses a traditional threaded model (_telemetrix_esp32_) or one that uses a Python asyncio